nazhameed/arthive/README.md

 - All secrets and credentials are managed via environment variables.
 - `ALLOWED_HOSTS` includes the Heroku app domain.
 - Database is configured via `DATABASE_URL`.
-- Media files are stored on Cloudinary.
+- Media files (artwork images) are uploaded and stored securely on Cloudinary.
+The app uses the `CLOUDINARY_URL` environment variable to connect to your Cloudinary account for all media storage and retrieval.
 - Static file collection is disabled (`DISABLE_COLLECTSTATIC=1`) unless configured otherwise.